top of page

 Let's get started.

-We’ll close the valve and drain the system.
+We will close the valve and drain the system.
 Once the valve is closed, loosen the drain plug and let the sea strainer empty completely.

 Now that everything is drained, we can remove the six bolts holding the cover in place.